Taskomater/tasker_config_utils/README.md

 	- `VideoElement` defines the info for a `Video` Element.
 	- `WebElement` defines the info for a `WebView` Element.

 	Depending on the elements in the scene or the key event of the scene, the nodes may contain one or more tags called  `checkchangeTask`, `clickTask`, `focuschangeTask`, `itemselectedTask`, `keyTask`, `linkclickTask`, `longclickTask`, `mapclickTask`, `maplongclickTask`, `pageloadedTask`, `strokeTask`, `valueselectedTask`, `videoTask`, etc. The tags will contain the task id of the anonymous task that will be run when the respective event is triggered.
-The tags and anonymous task nodes will only exist if atleast one action is defined in the respective event tabs like `TAP`, `LONG TAP`, `STROKE`, etc. An anonymous task will be created regardless of if the only action is a `Perform Task` action.
+The tags and anonymous task nodes will only exist if at least one action is defined in the respective event tabs like `TAP`, `LONG TAP`, `STROKE`, etc. An anonymous task will be created regardless of if the only action is a `Perform Task` action.
 ##